arfoll/rs232server/README.md

 rs232server splits hardware support into loadable modules.
 I've listed the hardware I've used the modules on and hardware I believe they should work on:

+Azur Service:
+All CA receivers should work apart from the 540R v1-2 (v3 should work) as they do not have an rs232 port.
+Azur 340R (tested on SW version 1.3, protocol version 1.1) Azur 640R (tested on SW version 1.5, protocol version 1.0)

 Azur1 Service:
 CA receivers like the 351R (and maybe others) require padding for some of the codes and seem to be very strict on this.
 They however have way way better